2C-I: European Union

+Finland

+Illegal: scheduled in the "government decree on substances, preparations and plants considered to be narcotic drugs".

 Sweden

 Sveriges riksdag added 2C-I to schedule I ("substances, plant materials and fungi which normally do not have medical use") as a narcotic on March 16, 2004, published by the Medical Products Agency in their regulation LVFS 2004:3.

 United Kingdom

 In the United Kingdom, 2C-I is controlled as a Class A substance.

 United States

 As of July 9, 2012, in the United States 2C-I is a Schedule I substance under the Synthetic Drug Abuse Prevention Act of 2012, making possession, distribution and manufacture illegal.
 A previous bill, introduced in March 2011, that would have done the same passed the House of Representatives, but was not passed by the Senate.